stoneface86/trackerboy/ORGANIZATION.md

 Unit test code follows this naming scheme: `test_<module>.cpp`.
 Where module is the name of the unit you are testing.
-This file resides in the same directory as the module.
+This file resides in the test directory, with similar subdirectory organization as the module you are testing.

 Catch2 is used as the unit testing framework.